maartyman/loama/uma-loama.md

 The main managers are the `InruptPermissionManager`, the `WebIdManager` and the `PublicManager`.
 They contain the logic to perform the client-side operations on the policies.

 #### InruptPermissionManager
-This manager handles the functions that have the same implementation for underlying managers.
+This manager handles functionality shared across all subject types.
 The methods in this manager are the following:
 - `getContainerPermissionList`: Get every target where you are the assigner of its policy.
 Since we need every target, independent of the subject, it could be placed here.
 It is to be said that the meaning of this function changed.
 The old implementation fetched the permissions for one specific container, we fetch it from the logged on user.
 This makes the argument `containerUrl: string` redundant.
 The argument `resourceToSkip: string[] = []` has been ignored, since no useful purpose of this was found.